 There was no need for the child to reply as it knew at this point in the lecture its parent would tell it the answers as to not waste its parent’s valuable time.
 The answers to these questions give us insight into the reasoning behind the school and how we might improve the learning experience at the same time giving safer choices to the employer.

 I. Why do people go to University to get a degree when they could choose to just go to work and gain experience?

-The parent explained that the value of the degree had to be taken in three distinct parts from his perspective.
+The parent explained that the value of the degree had to be taken into three distinct parts from his perspective:

 a.
 What school had the candidate graduated from;

 Where the candidate graduated from addressed the perceived academic rigor of the school.
 The parent went on to explain that from its perspective the rigor of one school over another allowed it to gauge the candidate’s GPA as opposed to another candidate from a different school with a different GPA.
 The reasoning was that one candidate with a high GPA, but at an academically inferior school would not rank as high against another candidate with a slightly lower GPA from a higher academic school.

 b.
 What was the candidate’s Grade Point Average (GPA);